 LMV is a joint development between ST Marine and Saab Kockums.
 The Defence Science and Technology Agency (DSTA) is responsible for the overall project management and systems integration for the LMV programme.

 ST Marine, a division of Singapore Technologies Engineering (ST Engineering), received a contract from the Ministry of Defence (MINDEF) to design and build eight LMVs for the RSN in January 2013.

 The keel for the first vessel in class, RSS Independence, was laid down in September 2014.
 The vessel was launched in July 2015 and handed over to the RSN in May 2016.
 It was commissioned in May 2017.

 The keel for the second LMV, RSS Sovereignty, was laid in May 2015 and the vessel was launched in April 2016.
 The launching ceremony of the third LMV, RSS Unity, was held in October 2016.
 Both RSS Sovereignty and RSS Unity were commissioned by RSN in November 2017.

-The fourth vessel, RSS Justice, was launched in March 2017 and delivered in October 2017.
+RSS Justice, the fourth vessel, was launched in March 2017 and delivered in October 2017.
 The fifth and sixth LMVs, RSS Indomitable and RSS Fortitude were launched in September 2017 and March 2018 respectively.
-The keels for the seventh and eighth LMVs were laid in October 2017 and April 2018 respectively.
-All the vessels are scheduled to be operational by 2020.
+RSS Indomitable was commissioned in September 2018.
+The keels for the seventh and eighth LMVs, RSS Dauntless and RSS Fearless, were laid in October 2017 and April 2018 respectively.
+The last three vessels became operational in January 2020.